“Yeah, were you watching Hector at the funeral? He was staring at me the whole time like I took the last doughnut. In the world.”

 If they wanted to make Mike the bad guy instead, they’d better damn well behave.

 Behind him, Hector moved his dirty plate into his inventory, having just turned down the sixth person who offered to comfort him about his loss.

 Xiyuan’s successful escape brought him back to the outdoor marigold shrine, where Claudia’s urn was still displayed.
 Few other mourners strayed from the reception.
-Aileen had removed herself early: she hadn’t spoke since her reflections at the ceremony—hadn’t had her eyes open for most of the ceremony, as if to block out the glowing splendor of color she’d been encapsulated in—and had been watching ripples propagate and disappear in the fountain.
+Aileen had removed herself early: she hadn’t spoke since her reflections at the ceremony—hadn’t had her eyes open for most of the ceremony, as if to block out the glowing yellow-orange splendor she’d been encapsulated in—and had been watching ripples propagate and disappear in the fountain.
 Matt was still inside.

 Watching Aileen in front of the fountain, disrupting Myshuno Meadows’ lively vibe with her funerary black, and her disquieting stillness, Kendra got the impression she didn’t want to be bothered.
 But she couldn’t move on until she spoke to Aileen.
 The last witness.
 Time moved around them; the flora swayed unperturbed, birds filled the silence with their own language of pickup lines and territorial disputes.

 Aileen turned—over her left shoulder, had she known?—and Kendra saw that she maintained the same neutral expression she’d held throughout the ceremony, which Kendra felt contrasted oddly with Mike’s performance.